tilt-dev/tilt.build/docs/rollout/snapshots-slack-support.md

 ## Encourage consistent snapshot use

-- As the DevEx person, consistently remind users to link to a snapshot which each support request, signaling clear expectations, especially in a public Slack channel.
+- As the DevEx person, consistently remind users to link to a snapshot with each support request, signaling clear expectations, especially in a public Slack channel.
 - Update the [Slack channel topic](https://slack.com/help/articles/201654083-Set-a-channel-topic-or-description) to remind users that it's required.
 - In the last step of onboarding, require a user to attach a snapshot in the Slack support channel, reporting a problem (if there is one) or offering an improvement suggestion to your team's dev workflow.
 As the DevEx person, be sure to respond, giving them positive feedback in their first encounter of snapshots.